MichaelHallik/MichaelHallik.github.io/_posts/2021-02-05-Running-Robot-Framework-in-a-virtual-environment-pt-5.md

 As was announced at the end of the <a class="postanchor" href="/blog/2021/02/04/Running-Robot-Framework-in-a-virtual-environment-pt-4">previous article</a>, we will now proceed and create some additional environments.

 We can create as many environments as are required or desired.
-Those environments may be based on the same and/or other Python versions.
+Those environments may be based on the same and/or different Python versions.
 For instance, let's create:

 1. an environment based on the exact same Python base installation as before (3.7.9)
 2. an environment based on another version (3.8.7)